aanaan0824/aanaan0824.github.io/Pages/DiscoElysium/2ndJourney.md

 So, this time I take the route of the Sensitive.
-Since I have known most of the story, I'm in no hurry to finish the game.
-So, I have time to perfect my travel notes.
+Since I have known most of the story, I'm in no hurry to finish the game, which provide me with enough time to perfect my travel notes.
 I hope I could gain a lot from this trip, no matter it is thinking about the source of this story or spiritual comfort.